xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 The Provider identifies the source of the unbilled detail information (e.g. External), and the InvoiceLineItemType specifies the type (e.g. UsageLineItem).

-The example code that follows uses a foreach loop to process the ReconLineItems collection.
+The example code that follows uses a foreach loop to process the InvoiceLineItems collection.
 A separate collection of line items is retrieved for each InvoiceLineItemType.

 To get a collection of line items that correspond to an InvoiceDetail instance, pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method, and then call the [**Get**](#) or [**GetAsync**](#) method to retrieve the associated line items.